AngleProtocol/angle-docs/side-products/merkl/incentivizor-guide.md

 # 💸 Distribute incentives using Merkl

-DAOs or individuals looking to incentivize a pool can use Merkl and customize their distribution to get the desired type of liquidity.
+DAOs or individuals looking to incentivize a pool can use Merkl to customize their distribution and get better liquidity.

-Incentives can be placed on [this app](https://merkl.angle.money) or directly from the [`DistributionCreator` contract](helpers.md) on the chain of your choice (check out the example script [here](integration-guide.md#send-rewards-to-pools)).
+Incentives distribution can be setup on [this app](https://merkl.angle.money) or directly from the [`DistributionCreator` contract](helpers.md) on the chain of your choice (check out the example script [here](integration-guide.md#send-rewards-to-pools)).

-Regardless of the method you are using, before depositing an incentive, make sure that:
+Regardless of the method you are using, before depositing any incentives, make sure that:

 - you have read the disclaimer for incentivizors.
 The `DistributionCreator` contract will require you to sign this disclaimer and post your signature on-chain.
-- The token you want to distribute has been whitelisted.
-More on this below.
+- The token you want to distribute has been whitelisted (more on this below)

 {% content-ref url="incentivizor-tc.md" %}
 [incentivizor-tc.md](incentivizor-tc.md)